canarybit/cc-docs/docs/infrastructure.md

 <br>&nbsp;
 </details>

-## On-prem / Air-gapped
+## On-Prem / Air-gapped

-It is also possible to deploy the required resources On-prem, for a fully **air-gapped** solution.
+Confidential Cloud can be configured to deploy resouces On-Prem.
+This allows to support use cases that require operations in a closely controlled domain - or even as an **air-gapped** setup.

 [Get in touch](https://www.canarybit.eu/contact/) for more information!